swetasrinaidu/swetasrinaidu/README.md

-Hi 👋,
+Hi there👋, I am Sweta!

-I am a Self-starter who is passionate about web development.
+A Self-starter who is passionate about web development.

 A constant learner who loves teaching.